CondeSaheki/dalamud-presets/README.md

 # dalamud-presets
-Cli tool for enabling/disabling mods
+Cli tool for enabling/disabling mods.

 DO NOT USE THIS WHILE DALAMUD IS RUNNING!

+Q: What it do?
+A: It basicaliy changes mutiple mods config file at once to enable or disable the mod.

 # Usage
 like any cli app